viant/mly/README.md

 In this scenario, the L2 cache can be a very large SSD-backed Aerospike instance and L1 cache could be a smaller memory-based instance.

 In this case, when we look for a cached value, first the in-memory cache is checked, followed by L1, then L2.
-Once the value is found, the value is copied to L2 then from L2 to L1 and L1 to local memory, depending on where it's found.
+Then with a cache miss, the value is calculated then copied to L2 - then from L2 to L1 and L1 to local memory.

 **Example of `config.yaml` with both an in-memory and an Aerospike cache**